 We recommend discussing this with us in more detail in the practice because each individual case varies.
 Dogs and cats can be neutered from as early as 3 months.

-Whether you end up neutering your pet is of course, a personal decision for you as the owner of your pet.
-Our role is to provide you with all the information you require and give you the different options available.
-We are happy to discuss neutering with you over the phone but some cases will require a visit to the practice so that we can examine your pet and give you the best possible advice.
+Whether you end up neutering your pet or not is of course, a personal decision for you as the owner of your pet.
+Our role as an experienced veterinary clinic is to simply provide all the relevant information and options available to you.